“Surat al Ikhlas”

 I also found the extremely different forms of the two scripts quite fun to play with — Arabic is a very linear script, whilst Hebrew is very squarish and blocky.
 So, I thought it would be an additionally interesting contrast to have the blocky forms of Hebrew composed in a round layout, as I already had the Arabic version in a curved layout.

 The words “Elohim” (later changed to “Eloqim”, upon the request of my Sephardic friend*), and “YH*WH” (occurring twice) in this draft were inked with gold leaf.
 The “-im” suffix of Eloqim is the plural form of Eloh (Eloh=Allah).
 However, do remember that the “-im” suggests the Royal We of the Divine, and not the idea that G-D is in multiple parts.

-One last thing to point out, is that Allah, Arabic for “G-d”, can be rendered as YH*WH (in Hebrew) when flipped upside down.
-If you are familiar with both Arabic and Hebrew scripts (btw that makes you awesome), I encourage you to use your imagination.
+One last thing to point out, is that Allah, Arabic for “G-d”, can be rendered as YH*WH (in Hebrew) when the Arabic text is flipped upside down.
+If you are familiar with both Arabic and Hebrew scripts, I encourage you to use your imagination.
 Start with the lower-right corner YH*WH.
 Since the spiral makes the Hebrew script on that side upside-down, you can easily see how the Hebrew YH*WH can be read as “Allah” in Arabic (the ה read upside down form the letters ا and ل in Arabic).
-Basically, we tweeked the Hebrew letterforms just a bit, so that when flipped upside down, it resembles the Arabic letterform for Allah.
+Basically, I have tweaked the Hebrew letterforms just a bit, so that when flipped upside down, it resembles the Arabic letterforms that read “Allah”.
 The bar at the top of the ה was stretched out so that it could resemble the linked letters of the word الله.

 Indeed we are all one, under the same One Creator, whether Allah or YH*WH.
 To be able to write His name once, in a way that is legible in two languages, is reflective of that unifying view.